cmaher/flexsym/README.md

     <number>        ::= <hexnum> | "-" <hexnum>
     <hexnum>        ::= [0-9a-fA-F]+
 ```
 Additionally, non-op, non-';', are allowed anywhere.
-Hexnum characters are also allowed anywhere, but will be interpreted as numbers if a block has just been finished
+Note that in most places, a-f will be interpreted as numbers, so be careful.
+A good place for comments is inbetween a state's label and its default block

 This is an entry for the December 2012 competion at www.pltgames.com